frvidal/dynamic-pie-chart/projects/dynamic-pie-chart/README.md

 type | number | the type of slice angle | number | the angle of this slice **in degree** offset | number | the offset (in degrees) of this slice within the pie.
 This property is there for internal use.
-Its value will be processed by the component. color | string | the color of this slice data | any | the data object associated to this child. children | array of any | an array of data which can be considered as the children linked to this slice activated | boolean | `true` or `false` if this slice is activated (the end-user has moved the mouse on it)
+Its value will be processed by the component. backgroundColor | string | the background color of this slice textColor | string | the color of the 'numeric' value associated to slice textFontSize | string | the font size attributed to this value data | any | the data object associated to this child. children | array of any | an array of data which can be considered as the children linked to this slice activated | boolean | `true` or `false` if this slice is activated (the end-user has moved the mouse on it)